 A lot of voters want to just vote for one candidate, plurality-style.
 In range voting they can do that by voting (99,0,0,0,0,0).
-In IRV, they can't do it.
-(Actually in some variants of IRV – with "truncation" – they can.
-In many Australian elections, full orderings of all candidates are required or your vote is invalid.
+Similarly, a lot of voters want to vote against one candidate, anti-plurality-style (such as Donald Trump in USA 2016 election).
+In range voting they can do that by voting (0,99,99,99,99,99).
+But in IRV, they defiontely cannot do the latter, and in straight IRV the former is also impossible, albeit some variants of IRV – with "truncation" – permit it.
+(In most of Australia, full orderings of all candidates are required or your IRV vote is invalid.
 But in Ireland and Malta, just naming your first few choices and not the others is allowed.)

 Range voters can express the idea they are ignorant about a candidate and want to leave the task of rating him to other, hopefully more knowledgeable voters.
 In IRV, they can't choose to do that.
 (Even in IRV with ballot "truncation," a voter simply cannot express the idea that Gandhi is best, Hitler is worst, and he is ignorant about Perot and Anderson.)

-IRV voters who decide, in a 3-candidate election, to rank A top and B bottom, then have no choice about C – they have to middle-rank him and can in no way express their opinion of C. In range voting, they can.
+IRV voters who decide, in a 3-candidate election, to rank A top and B bottom, then have no choice about C – they are forced to middle-rank him and can in no way express their opinion of C. In range voting, they can.

 If you think A>B>C>D>E, undoubtably some of your preferences are more intense than others.
 Range voters can express that.
 IRV voters cannot.